How to Make a Magic Show on Television Click

-The first pertains to you as the audience, meaning your expectations, and the second but equally important perspective is that of the magician as in the kind of tricks that he should perform and the standards that he must set.
+The first pertains to you as the audience, meaning your expectations, and the second but equally important perspective is that of the magicians as in the kind of tricks that they should perform and the standards that they must set.

 For the show to meet the high standard, the kind of tricks that are showcased should be truly complex and seemingly impossible, for example making the Statue of Liberty disappear.

 Basically, such a show should be really high on the ‘WOW’ factor to the extent that it remains the hot topic of discussion for at least the next day or two and leaves a visible stamp on the magician too.

 At the same time, the bag of tricks should be such that they can be performed at live shows.

 Two of the greatest names in this regard are that of Lennart Green and Guy Hollingsworth, both of whom dominated the small screen for showcasing their magic during the 1990s.

 On one hand, such shows inspire youngsters to take up this art but on the flip side it detracts from the surprise element of real-life performances.
 After all, there is hardly a bigger spoiler for a live magic show than having one of the spectators claim audibly enough – I have seen this before on TV!!